mislav/hub/share/man/man1/hub.1.md

 ## Conventions

 Most hub commands are supposed to be run in a context of an existing local git repository.
-Hub will automatically detect the GitHub repository the current project belongs to by scanning its git remotes.
+Hub will automatically detect the GitHub repository that the current working directory belongs to by scanning its git remotes.

 In case there are multiple git remotes that are all pointing to GitHub, hub assumes that the main one is named "upstream", "github", or "origin", in that